-The Union was established in 1964 as a non-profit, non-governmental, non- political, professional association with mandate to assist the development of broadcasting in the region.
+The Union was established in 1964 as a not-for-profit, non-government, non-political, professional association with mandate to assist the development of broadcasting in the region.
 ABU promotes the collective interests of television and radio broadcasters as well as key industry players and facilitate regional and international media co-operation.

 WHAT WE DO

-Currently, the ABU has 272 member in 76 countries on four continents.
+Currently, the ABU has over 250 members in over 70 countries on four continents.
 The ABU runs a wide range of services, including the daily Asiavision TV news exchange, several co-productions, program exchanges and technical, programming, legal and management consultancies, as well as industry and international conferences and an international frequency planning and coordination.
 The Union negotiates rights for major sports events and organises their coverage for the region.
 It also runs the prestigious annual ABU Prizes, TV Song and Radio Song Festivals.
 Keeping everyone abreast of what we do is the ABU website and the quarterly publications- ABU News and ABU Technical Review.

 Connect with us